niwinz/niwibe-site/content/blog/2016-04-03-application-architecture-and-state-management-with-react-based-applications.md

 modified.

-Also, the lenses are not limited to tree like structures, in fact you can provide just plain function that receives the state as first arguent and should return the focused data.
+Also, the lenses are not limited to tree like structures, in fact you can provide just a plain function that receives the state as first arguent and should return the focused data.
 In [uxbox][1] the state is strictly organized like a database using data normalization and indexing for fast lookup by id.
 Using lenses allows have different versions of state just adapted for the UI.